Harald-U/kubernetes-handson/docs/lab2.md

   Now simply build your image using the usual `docker build` command.
 The docker CLI will transmit the build context into Minikube and Minikube's Docker will build the image and store it within Minikube.

-To use the image from Minikube's own repository, you will have to modify **all** deployments for the "To-Do" app to use the local version of the image and change the ImagePull Policy to 'Never':
+To use the image from Minikube's own repository, you will have to modify **all** deployments for your app to use the Minikube local version of the image and change the ImagePull Policy to 'Never':

 ```
     spec: